leandroensina/FADbF/README.md

 # Fault Analysis Database with Features (FADbF)

-The FADbF dataset companions the paper entitled "Fault Distance Estimation for Transmission Lines with Dynamic Regressor Selection", published in Neural Computing and Applications, doi: [10.1007/s00521-023-09155-y](https://doi.org/10.1007/s00521-023-09155-y).
+The FADbF dataset companions the paper entitled "Fault Distance Estimation for Transmission Lines with Dynamic Regressor Selection", published in * *Neural Computing and Applications* *, **doi**: [10.1007/s00521-023-09155-y](https://doi.org/10.1007/s00521-023-09155-y).
 More information about the dataset can be found in this reference.

 **Associated Tasks**: classification and regression